 Henderson is a somewhat small city located in the state of Tennessee.
-With a population of 6,552 people and three constituent neighborhoods, Henderson is the 101st largest community in Tennessee.
+With a population of 6,357 people and three constituent neighborhoods, Henderson is the 101st largest community in Tennessee.

 Henderson is a very ethnically-diverse city.
 The people who call Henderson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Henderson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Henderson include English, African, German, and European.
+Important ancestries of people in Henderson include African, English, Irish, German, and European.

 The most common language spoken in Henderson is English.
 Other important languages spoken here include Spanish and Langs. of India.